-- For Electricity, Gas, Private WaterCompany and Wireline Telephone: A household member is seriously ill.
-This can include an adult, child, or other household members who has any physical, mental, or emotional condition or health problem that a doctor believes is a serious illness.
+For Electricity, Gas, Private Water Company and Wireline Telephone: A household member is seriously ill.
+This can include an adult, child, or other household members who has any physical, mental, or emotional condition or health problem that a doctor (or certain other healthcare providers) believes is a serious illness.

-- For Electricity, Gas, Private

-WaterCompany, and Wireline Telephone:

-Every adult in the household is over age 65

-and the company has not gotten permission from DPU to terminate service.

-- For Electricity, Gas, and Private Water: A child under one year of age is living in the home, whether or not the child was born before the service was terminated for non-payment. - For Electricity and Gas: It is between November 15 and March 15 and the utility provides heat or is needed to run the furnace or heating system. - For Telephone: You have a personal emergency requiring access to a phone.
+- § For Electricity, Gas, Private Water Company, and Wireline Telephone: Every adult in the household is over age 65 and the company has not gotten permission from DPU to terminate service. - § For Electricity, Gas, and Private Water: A child under 1 year of age is living in the home, whether or not the child was born before the service was terminated for non-payment. - § For Electricity and Gas: It is between November 15 and March 15 and the utility provides heat or is needed to run the furnace or heating system. - § For Telephone: You have a personal emergency requiring access to a phone.